AayushChhabra42/flutter_quiz_app/README.md

 -Using Firebase as a scable backend service.

--Using various widgets from material UI for functinalities like dynamic drawers
+-Using various widgets from material UI.